Metro selects new director for troubled operations control center

 During that stint, he spent time under the command of Maj.
 Gen. David F. Wherley.
 Wherley and his wife, Ann, were among those killed in the 2009 Red Line collision, Metro said.

-“Ed had a personal connection to General Wherley and believes that improving safety culture is a way to honor his memory,” Wiedefeld said.
+“Ed had a personal connection to General Wherley and believes that improving safety culture is a way to honor his memory,” Off said.

-Wiedefeld said Donaldson will report directly to him.
+Off said Donaldson will report directly to him.

 “I look forward to working with a leader of Ed’s caliber as he becomes acquainted with our team and rail operations control at Metro next month,” he said.

-Note: An earlier version of this story incorrectly attributed some statements to Metro General Manager Paul J. Wiedefeld.
-The statements were made by Metro Vice President Andrew Off.